 Recommended Audience: Young Adult

-Nova is a decent novel and gets the story of her across, but don’t expect anything fancy or deep here.
-With the terrible use of the made up slang, and his simple style of writing this makes for a weekend read, but after that, you will probably forget about it.
+Nova is a decent novel and gets her story of her across, but don’t expect anything fancy or deep here.
+With the terrible use of the made-up slang, and his simple style of writing this makes for a weekend read, but after that, you will probably forget about it.